Netherlands beats host Qatar 2-0 to advance at World Cup

 The Netherlands is a three-time runner-up at the World Cup, and also finished third in 2014, while Qatar was making its tournament debut.

+“We came here trying to compete and we managed to do that,” Sanchez said, adding that he wasn’t sure about his future status with the team.

+“One of the things about our national team is that we have a long-term plan that doesn’t depend on me or anyone else,” Sanchez said.
+“We’re going to rest for a few days and we’re going to keep working and planning.”

-The Netherlands finished with seven points at the top of the group.
+The Netherlands, which failed to qualify for the 2018 World Cup, finished with seven points at the top of the group.
 Senegal, which beat Ecuador 2-1 in the other group game, advanced in second place with six points.
-Ecuador was eliminated with four points and Qatar ended with zero.
+Ecuador was eliminated with four points and Qatar ended up with zero.

 The attendance at Al Bayt Stadium, which also hosted Qatar’s loss to Ecuador in the tournament opener, was given as 66,784 — nearly at full capacity.
-There were small pockets of orange-clad Netherlands supporters, and Qatar fans behind one of the goals who chanted in unison and jumped up and down.
+There were small pockets of orange-clad Netherlands supporters, and Qatar fans behind one of the goals chanted in unison and jumped up and down.

 At one point during the second half, Qatar fans held aloft a large Palestinian flag that said “Free Palestine” on it.